wpmudev/hustle-ui/CONTRIBUTING.md

 *Remember:* It is a good idea to create a Pull Request as soon as possible so everybody knows what's going on with the project from the PRs screen in Bitbucket.

+## Command Line

+1. Install node.
+It's recommended to install `nvm` to switch between node versions.
+2. Execute `npm install` in root project folder to install all necessary packages.
+3. Execute `npm run start` to watch css and js changes.
+The demo file will then automatically be served up by [Browsersync](https://browsersync.io/).
+All changes made will automatically be watched and the page live reloaded when changes are made.

 ## Updating Hustle UI Library

 Requirements: